-The deep velocity structure beneath the NNV is only partly constrained because volcanism at the ALR creates seismic blind zone.
-Moreover, our acquisition geometry does not allow for optimal ray coverage beneath the edifice with OBS only located on top and to the NE of the ridge.
-Thus the two upper crustal layers of the model are only reasonably well resolved, with clear refracted and reflected arrivals of apparent velocities around 6 km/s and 6.5 km/s.
-The deeper crustal structure is poorly constrained (see MZ3OBS11 on figure 6).
-Though refracted phases cannot be identified, some higher amplitude phases can be distinguished at specific offsets ranges.
+crustal structure is poorly constrained (see MZ3OBS11 in Fig. 7).
+Though refracted phases cannot be identified, some higher-amplitude phases can be distinguished at specific offset ranges.
 Those can be explained as resulting from reflected waves from a layered medium similar to the one modeled for the LM.
-We can further interpret some far offset phases (e.g. MZ3OBS10 on figure 8) as reflection from the Moho if considering a depth of about 35 km for this interface as suggested by the modeling of the crossing MZ2 and MZ6 profiles (Schnürle et al., 2018) Nonetheless the poor constraints, we can reasonably consider the deep crustal structure beneath the NNV and ALR as similar to the western part of the LM up to the basement high.
-Our dataset reflect for both domains a thick crust with strong internal reflectivity, a low velocity gradient and high bottom velocities (7.3 km/s).
+We can further interpret some far offset phases (e.g., MZ3OBS10 in Fig. 9) as reflection from the Moho if considering a depth of about 35 km for this interface as suggested by the modeling of the crossing MZ2 and MZ6 profiles (Schnürle et al., 2018).
+Nonetheless, the poor constraints, we can reasonably consider the deep crustal structure beneath the NNV and ALR as similar to the western part of the LM up to the basement high.
+Our dataset reflects a thick crust with strong internal reflectivity, a low-velocity gradient and high bottom velocities for both domains (7.3 km s-1).